prog4biol/pfb2019/README.md

 #### Changing Values in a List

-Indivudual values can be changed using the value's index and the assignment operator.
+Individual values can be changed using the value's index and the assignment operator.

 ```python
 >>> print(codons)